gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ## Features
-- Supports all kinds of Shapefiles, including Z and M ones
+- Reads and writes all kinds of Shapefiles, including Z and M ones
-- Provides WKT/EWKT and GeoJSON output
+- Supports WKT/EWKT and GeoJSON input and output
 - Completely standalone library
-- Very fast and lightweight
+- Very fast and lightweight on memory
 - Sequential read or random access to specific records
 - Implements the [Iterator](https://php.net/manual/en/class.iterator.php) interface
 - PHP 5.4+ compatible